Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Steps for requesting other flexible working options

 Remember: guidelines are there to set certain expectations and boundaries for your team.
-However, this shouldn’t interfere with their autonomy the rest of the time.
+It shouldn’t interfere with their autonomy the rest of the time.

 According to keynote speaker Joe Mull: